pluginsGLPI/prelude/README.md

 The Prelude instance should drive the ticket addition/update etc.
 From their interface, you'll have buttons to do theses actions.

-If you still need to control data with our [Rest API](https://github.com/glpi-project/glpi/blob/master/apirest.md), here is some examples.
+If you still need to control data with our [Rest API](https://github.com/glpi-project/glpi/blob/master/apirest.md), here are some examples.

-In each provided queries in example, you need to replace some parameters (session_token and glpi http path).
+In each provided queries in example, you need to replace some parameters (`session_token` and `glpi http path`).

 ### Items-Tickets association